 The Best Boot Socks You Can Buy (CHUP vs Smartwool vs Darn Tough)

-How I Decide the Best Sock
+How I Choose the Best Socks

 To clarify the terms I’ll be using: